Jenna Ellis: Criticism of Trump

-Joins Trump
+Joining Trump

 After Trump became the Republican nominee for president, Ellis abandoned her earlier opposition towards him and would later express support for him in the 2016 presidential election.
 When confronted in November 2020 over her earlier opposition to Trump and her subsequent change of opinion, Ellis, who was now a senior legal adviser for Trump's attempts to contest the result of the 2020 presidential election, stated that her previous criticisms of Trump were not a secret, that her earlier statements demonstrated that she thought for herself, and that she was straightforward about her opinions and whether or not these had changed over time.
 She then claimed that she had been "completely wrong about Trump back then", something that she was "glad to have learned", due to not having personally known him at the time, and that she had changed her opinion of him "based on fact and personal knowledge".
 Ellis said that she now saw Trump as "a sincere Christian, the best president in modern history", and as having "kept his promises to the American people", and described herself as being "proud to stand with him and his goals for the future of [the United States] and all of its citizens."

 The New York Times reports that Ellis has made appearances on Denver radio shows as a legal commentator.
 In 2018, Ellis left Colorado Christian University to work for the James Dobson Family Institute, as director of its public policy division, the Dobson Policy Center.

 By late 2018, Ellis was defending Trump in cable news appearances, as well as alleging bias in the FBI, presenting herself as a "constitutional law attorney".
 By 2019, Ellis had often been featured by Fox News as a guest.

 In 2020, Ellis became the special counsel for the Thomas More Society, a conservative group that has filed 2020 election-related lawsuits via the Amistad Project organization.
 The Amistad Project cited Ellis as one of their "Leadership and Advisory Board" members.
 Ellis and the Thomas More Society said that Ellis is not working for Amistad.
 Ellis also stated that Amistad had cited her as a board member without her approval.